bcgov/nr-frontend-starting-app/CONTRIBUTING.md

 ## Run this application

-After setting up your environment you might want to see this service running.
+Now that your environment is all set up, we can run the application.
 You can get it up and running by typing `npm run dev` in the project root directory.

 ## Run tests

 You can run tests running `npm run test`.
-Tests coverage reposts can be seen on you command line window.
+Tests coverage reports can be seen on you command line window and also on GitHub, in your commis and pull requests.

 ## Submit pull requests